StevenReale/rag-demo-music-theory/README.md

 >
 > In short, what prevents players from hearing the music are a mix of: being in the wrong faction or location (synchronic barriers), not visiting the right zones or engaging with certain activities (synchronic barriers), and expansions/patch cycles that relocate, retire, or alter access to music (diachronic barriers).
 The result is that many pieces of music are accessible only to a subset of players at certain times, or may not be heard at all across a given playthrough.
 Source references: 2, 4, 3, 7, 1, 5, 6.

-Here, the query doesn’t use exact phrases from the paper, but the embedding search still pulls the right chunks.
+Here, the query paraphrases ("prevents players from hearing") but does not use exact phrases from the paper, and the embedding search still pulls the right chunks.

 ---